opengeospatial/ogcapi-features/README.md

 asciidoctor extensions/crs/standard/18-058.adoc
 ```

-All configuration needed is contained in the [asciidoctor.json](https://github.com/opengeospatial/ogcapi-features/blob/master/asciidoctor.json) file.
 The resulting HTML files will be built in the same directory as the AsciiDoc file, e.g. as `core/standard/17-069.html`.

 ## [Contributing](CONTRIBUTING.md)